Item # P2-9505

 Digitally capture an individual spectrum, and then compare it to a series of known spectra!
 The included camera and software make this an easy and inexpensive solution to studying quantitative spectral data in the classroom.

-The RSpec-Explorer’s powerful and intuitive software allows students to graph and display the results, helping them interpret what they’re seeing.
+The RSpec Explorer’s powerful and intuitive software allows students to graph and displays the results, helping them interpret what they’re seeing.
 Students can also export experimental data to Excel, record their experiments, and leverage the built-in library of gas spectrum lines to compare one ionized gas to another.

-Simply position the RSpec-Explorer on a stable surface, one or two meters from the light source.
+Simply position the RSpec Explorer on a stable surface, one or two meters from the light source.
 There’s no fine-tuning or adjustment necessary.
 The internal video camera includes a built-in diffraction grating and it auto-focuses and adjusts for current light conditions.
-The system works with any XP or more recent Windows computer.
-It is not compatible with MAC operating systems.
+The system works with any XP or more recent Windows operating system and Macs.
 You can set up the camera and capture a spectrum in about 90 seconds!

 Products being sold are not toys.
 They are for Educational / Labratory use only.
 They are not for use by children 12 and under.